niplav/site/language.md

 	“Intevesting”
 * I had to reject the p-zombie for the position, they just weren't qualiafied.
 * Why don't Haskellers practice jhānic meditation?
 Because it's all about cultivating states.
+* 1. If it is spring, then I must sneeze, 2.
+It is spring ∴ I must sneeze: Modus Pollens

 ### German